-Dubrovnik’s nickname is Pearl of the Adriatic and one of the most visited destinations on the Adriatic coast.
+Dubrovnik’s nickname is Pearl of the Adriatic, one of the most visited coastal destinations.

-It is a beautiful city with some of the best medieval architecture you’re likely to see – the walled city has been a UNESCO World Heritage Site since 1979, making it among the earliest destinations to receive this accolade.
+It is a beautiful city with some of the best medieval architecture you’ll likely see – the walled city has been a UNESCO World Heritage Site since 1979, making it among the earliest destinations to receive this accolade.

-It’s believed, in local lore, that Dubrovnik was founded in the 7th century.
-The town began to grow and prosper under Byzantine Empire rule, then between the 14th century and 1808, it was ruled as a free state.
+In local lore, it’s believed that Dubrovnik was founded in the 7th century.
+The town began to grow and prosper under Byzantine Empire rule, and then between the 14th century and 1808, it was ruled as a free state.

-During the 15th and 16th centuries, it reached its peak and many buildings in the old city date from this period.
+During the 15th and 16th centuries, it peaked, and many buildings in the old city date from this period.

 The old town is the top attraction, but there are beaches in the city too if you’d like to combine sightseeing with lazy days on the beach.